Jpickard1/Hypergraph-Analysis-Toolbox/Python/README.md

 ---

-This directory manages the Matlab implenentation of PHAT.
+This directory manages the Python implenentation of PHAT.